Palau, Micronesia offers some of the world’s finest diving.

 By Dave Vedder

 Located in the Caroline Islands approximately two hours by air west of Guam, the island nation is comprised of some 350 islands, ranged in six clusters down a 700-kilometer, northeast-to-southwest stretch from Kayangel in the North to the islet of Tobe in the South.
 The big island, Babeldaob, is 396 square kilometers, the second largest island in Micronesia (after Guam).
-Korror is the capital city.
+Koror is the capital city.

 Palau offers wall dives, cave dives, reef dives and the chance to explore scores of World War II shipwrecks and Japanese warplanes.